-Camille T. Dungy is the author of four collections of poetry: Trophic Cascade (Wesleyan UP, 2017), Smith Blue (Southern Illinois UP, 2011), Suck on the Marrow (Red Hen Press, 2010), and What to Eat, What to Drink, What to Leave for Poison (Red Hen Press, 2006).
-Her debut collection of personal essays is Guidebook to Relative Strangers: Journeys into Race, Motherhood, and History (W.W.
-Norton, 2017).
-She has also edited Black Nature: Four Centuries of African American Nature Poetry (UGA, 2009) and co-edited two other collections.
-Camille T. Dungy’s honors include an American Book Award, two NAACP Image Award nominations, Sustainable Arts Foundation fellowships, and two fellowships from the National Endowment for the Arts.
-Her poems and essays have been published in Best American Poetry, The 100 Best African American Poems, nearly thirty other anthologies, and over one hundred print and online journals.
-Dungy is currently a Professor in the English Department at Colorado State University.
+Camille T. Dungy is the author of four collections of poetry, most recently Trophic Cascade (Wesleyan University Press, 2017), winner of the Colorado Book Award, and the essay collection Guidebook to Relative Strangers: Journeys into Race, Motherhood and History (W.W.
+Norton, 2017), a finalist for the National Book Critics Circle Award.
+She has edited anthologies including Black Nature: Four Centuries of African American Nature Poetry.
+Her honors include NEA Fellowships in poetry (2003) and prose (2018), an American Book Award, two Northern California Book Awards, two NAACP Image Award nominations, and two Hurston/Wright Legacy Award nominations.
+Her poems have been published in Best American Poetry, The 100 Best African American Poems, and over thirty other anthologies.
+She is a professor at Colorado State University.